fatemafaria142/Evaluating-Generated-Recipes-Against-Reference-Recipes/README.md

-# Recipe Generation with GPT and GPT-2 Medium and Evaluation Metrics
+# Recipe Generation with GPT and GPT-2 Medium

 This repository contains code and resources for generating recipes using both the GPT and GPT-2 Medium models and evaluating the generated recipes against reference recipes.
 It includes code for model training, evaluation, and calculating various evaluation metrics.